Brazilian teal: Taxonomy

-The extinct species Amazonetta cubensis from the Late Pleistocene of Cuba reveals that the genus formerly had a more widespead distribution.
+The extinct species Amazonetta cubensis from the Late Pleistocene of Cuba reveals that the genus formerly had a more widespread distribution.

 Description

 The ducks are light brown in colour.
 Drakes distinguish themselves from females in having red beaks and legs, and in having a distinctive pale grey area on the side of its head and neck.
 The colour of these limbs is much duller in females.